What is Self-Care?

 Traveling

 Going away, even for a short time, can take your mind off stressful situations and boost creativity.
-To help recall those good times—and inspire you to plan another trip—consider starting a vacation souvenirs collection.
+To help recall those good times—and inspire you to plan another trip—consider making a DIY memory box for your most recent vacation.

 Napping